-2.4.3 Randomisation part J (UK only):
+2.4.2 Randomisation part J (UK only):

-Eligible patients (patients ≥12 years old) may be randomised in a 1:1 ratio to one of the arms listed below.
+Eligible patients may be randomised in a 1:1 ratio to one of the arms listed below.

-No additional treatment

-• Sotrovimab 1000 mg in 100 mL 0.9% sodium chloride or 5% dextrose by intravenous infusion over 1 hour as soon as possible after randomisation.
+- No additional treatment - Sotrovimab 1000 mg in 100 mL 0.9% sodium chloride or 5% dextrose by intravenous infusion over 1 hour as soon as possible after randomisation.